mateuszwilinski/cluster-investors/README.md

 }
 ```

-If you find this repository useful, please find the above article.
+If you find this repository useful, please cite the above article.

 ## Project Structure